jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 PKG_LIBS = $(SHLIB_OPENMP_CXXFLAGS) -fopenmp
 {% endhighlight %}

+Some caveats: not every compiler supports openmp.
+For example, the default `clang` compiler on OS X will not compile the above code.
+An alternative, is to install `gcc` via [homebrew][homebrew-site], using the command `brew install gcc --without-multilib`. `gcc` on most linux distributions should compile C++ with open-MP without additional configuration.

 # Results

 To investigate performance of parallel chains using open-MP, I simulated data from a normal distribution with 1,000, 10,000, 100,000, and 1,000,000 observations and benchmarked the above code with 1,000 iterations and 1,000 burnins.
 Below is a density plot of the timings (in milliseconds) by chain number as well as number of observations in the simulated data.